nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 XXX: Ask other researchers to help fill in subsections for these machines

-   - WTF-PAD [all examples below can be ditched for MVP. perhaps just a small overview]
-   - APE
    - REB (from
      https://www.researchgate.net/publication/329743510_UNDERSTANDING_FEATURE_DISCOVERY_IN_WEBSITE_FINGERPRINTING_ATTACKS)
    - No-Delay RBB (Bases on
      https://www.researchgate.net/publication/329743510_UNDERSTANDING_FEATURE_DISCOVERY_IN_WEBSITE_FINGERPRINTING_ATTACKS)
    - Multiple machines with matching conditions
-   - Reimplementation of netflow padding

 ## 6. Framework Implementation Details